arcanemachine/phoenix-todo-list/support/deployment/README.md

 #### The Easy Way

-The helper scripts allow you to easily setup and teardown a user-level `systemd` service for this project.
+The helper scripts in `support/scripts/` allow you to easily setup and teardown a user-level `systemd` service for this project.

 ##### Setup